top of page

 Casinos in Stateline South Lake Tahoe

-There are four main casinos located in Stateline South Lake Tahoe.
-Even if you are like me, and you're not much of a gambler, the casinos are still worth checking out.
-You can grab a drink at one of the bars and there are quite a few restaurant options located within and around the casinos as well.
+There are four main casinos located in Stateline in South Lake Tahoe.
+Even if you are like me and you're not much of a gambler, the casinos are still worth checking out.
+You can grab a drink at one of the bars, and there are quite a few restaurant options located within and around the casinos as well.

 4. Heavenly Village